ISE-SMILE/falco/README.md

 <!--TODO: Logo / possible rename? -->

 ## About
-Library to implement custom FaaS-based massive parallel processing piplines.
+Library to implement custom FaaS-based massive parallel analytics piplines.
+Falco provides interfaces to implement a custom Driver for you'r analytics piplline, allowing you to manage execution and coordination of your functions without worrining about deployment needs.

 ### Build With
  * go 1.14 <!--TODO: link! -->